chromegng/ManualWalkthrough/docs/deployment/prerequisites/README.md

 returning, and monitoring these devices.

-## Prequisites
+## prerequisites

-The Prequisites are as follows that need to either be verified or installed and further instructions can be found by clicking each link:
+The prerequisites are as follows that need to either be verified or installed and further instructions can be found by clicking each link: